-31 ICCPR, Art.
-9, Para.1

-32 UN Body of Principles on Detention, Principle 2.

-33 Id, Principle 4.

-34 PGFTLA in Africa, Para.M [1(b)].

-35 CPCE, under Articles 19-21, defines that the offence shall be deemed to be flagrant where the offender is found committing, or attempting to commit it, or has just committed it, or when the police are immediately called to the place where the offence has been committed, or a cry for help has been raised from the place where the offence is being, or has been committed.
-The offence shall be deemed quasi-flagrant after the offence has been committed if the offender who has escaped is chased by witnesses or by members of the public or when a hue and cry has been raised.

-36 Criminal Code of the FDRE, Proc.
+11 B) RIGHT TO BE INFORMED OF THE REASON OF DETENTION AND ANY CHARGE the CPCE allows to detain the offender without warrant where the alleged offence is punishable with simple imprisonment ??6 for not less than three months.
+37 31 ICCPR, Art.
+9, Para.1 32 UN Body of Principles on Detention, Principle 2. ??3 Id, Principle 4.
+34 PGFTLA in Africa, Para.M [1(b)]. ??5 CPCE, under Articles 19-21, defines that the offence shall be deemed to be flagrant where the offender is found committing, or attempting to commit it, or has just committed it, or when the police are immediately called to the place where the offence has been committed, or a cry for help has been raised from the place where the offence is being, or has been committed.
+The offence shall be deemed quasi-flagrant after the offence has been committed if the offender who has escaped is chased by witnesses or by members of the public or when a hue and cry has been raised. ??6 Criminal Code of the FDRE, Proc.
 No. 414/2004.
 Art.106.
 It states, "Simple Imprisonment" means "a kind of sentence applicable to crimes of a not very serious nature committed by persons who are not a serious danger to society, and it may extend for a period from ten days to three years; however, it may extend up to five years having regard to gravity of the crime or where there are concurrent crimes punishable with simple imprisonment or the offender has been punished repeatedly".
 37 CPCE, Art.50.

-crime is not punishable up on complaint;38 however, it requires him/her to hand over the detainee to the nearest police station without unnecessary delay.39 Here, the law is strict only to preclude "unnecessary delay"; however, to what extent it tolerates as necessarily delayed is disputable.
+crime is not punishable up on complaint; 38 however, it requires him/her to hand over the detainee to the nearest police station without unnecessary delay. ??9 Here, the law is strict only to preclude "unnecessary delay"; however, to what extent it tolerates as necessarily delayed is disputable.
 So, the provision has to be interpreted very narrowly having regard to the distance and transport access from place of detention to the nearest police station.
-Besides, the CPCE enumerates circumstances where any member of the police may arrest a person without warrant.40 Thus, except circumstances enumerated therein, detention of a person shall be carryout through warrant issued by regular court.
+Besides, the CPCE enumerates circumstances where any member of the police may arrest a person without warrant. ??0 Thus, except circumstances enumerated therein, detention of a person shall be carryout through warrant issued by regular court.
 Under the CC of FDRE, detention contrary to law or in disregard of the forms and safeguards prescribed by law is declared crime; and punishable with rigorous imprisonment not exceeding ten years and fine.
 41 b) Right to be informed of the reason of detention and any charge

-Under the ICCPR, the detainee shall be informed promptly the reasons of detention and any charges against him/her.42 In the view of the HRC, the reasons of detention must include the general legal basis; the wrongful act, the identity of an alleged victim,43 and the official basis for the detention;44 and such information must be in the manner that enables the detained person to seek release if he/she believes that the reasons for detention are invalid or unfounded.45 The HRC has demonstrated that if the detainee does not understand or speak the working language, he/she shall be provided with the support of impartial interpreter at the state expense within reasonable time.46 The manner of notification can be any form, oral or written; however, the HRC has stated that oral notification is enough to satisfy the requirement.47 charge is required under the ICCPR.
-In the view of the HRC, the phrase "promptly" requires that information be given as soon as the person concerned is formally charged with a criminal offence under domestic law,48 or the individual is publicly named as such;49 and the reasons of detention must be communicated to the detainee immediately upon arrest/detention,50 except a delay, which is the minimum necessary, may be required before an interpreter can be present.51 However, notice regarding charges shall not be made necessarily at the time of detention.52
+Under the ICCPR, the detainee shall be informed promptly the reasons of detention and any charges against him/her. ??2 In the view of the HRC, the reasons of detention must include the general legal basis; the wrongful act, the identity of an alleged victim, ??3 and the official basis for the detention; 44 and such information must be in the manner that enables the detained person to seek release if he/she believes that the reasons for detention are invalid or unfounded. ??5 The HRC has demonstrated that if the detainee does not understand or speak the working language, he/she shall be provided with the support of impartial interpreter at the state expense within reasonable time. ??6 the HRC has stated that oral notification is enough to satisfy the requirement.